namtazpro/azure-devopsfor/logicapps/logicapps.md

 # Logic Apps deployment

 Considerations for your LogicApps deployment:
-- Scripting the LogicApps process
+- Scripting the LogicApps
-- Scripting the API connectors
+- Scripting the API Connections

-In a real-life project scenario your LogicApps will be deployed in multiple environments as part of your CI/CD.
+In a real-life project scenario, your LogicApps will be deployed in multiple environments as part of your CI/CD.
 In Dev, then Test/UAT/QA (depending) then in Production.
-The API connection have to be scripted separately than the rest of your LogicApps and referenced in the LogicApps process when deployed.
+The API connections have to be scripted separately and referenced in the LogicApps at deployment time via parameters for example.

-API Connections have a different lifecycle than your LogicApps and exist environment.
-This means dedicated CI/CD for the connections or your solutions.
-A solutions may be composed of multiple LogicApps but all sharing the same API connections (tbc).
+API Connections have a different lifecycle than your LogicApps and exist for each environment.
+This means dedicated CI/CD for the API Connections or your solutions.
+A solution may be composed of multiple LogicApps but all sharing the same API connections (tbc).

 -- nice drawing here --

 ## Logic App deployment

+TBC

 ## Connectors deployment